Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 asynchronously or even _concurrently_ with the rest of a larger business process, thus potentially modifying some shared state and introducing some very hard to reproduce errors.
 On the contrary, suspending functions are _sequential by default_.
-With suspending functions whenever you need any concurrency, you explicitly express it in the source code with some kind of `async{}` or a similar coroutine builder invocation.
+With suspending functions, whenever you need any concurrency, you explicitly express it in the source code with some kind of `async{}` or a similar coroutine builder invocation.

 Compare how these styles **scale** for a big project using many libraries.
 Suspending functions are